Q. What advice do you have for a customer looking to hire a provider like you?

 A. Event Photography: Covering an event does not only entail taking the photos, but the many after hours of editing and putting a final set for you.
 We do not give ALL images (so don't ask for those), and we do not give digital negatives.
-Steven Spielberg would never release his raw footages to the public, and photographers work the same way.
+A big time movie producer would never release his raw footages to the public, and photographers work the same way.
 We give you our best work, that's what you are paying for.
 We charge a fair rate that covers our equipment, time, and resources used to fulfill your requirements.
 Please don't just assume we are charging for each hour -- the overall charge is for the entire job from start to finish even when your event is over.

 Q. How did you decide to get in your line of work?

 A. I have always been obsessed with photos, especially personal family photos, and the stories and memories they hold.
 I got into photography as a passion for documenting the life around me, and as a photographer for hire, I like to sell myself as a documentarist.

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?